Continuing & Professional Education

 Enrolling in the program is a requirement if you want to earn the certificate.
 You may apply for admission as you start your studies or, if you prefer, after you have taken one or two courses.

-To qualify for the program, you must have a high school diploma or equivalent.
 Experience in municipal government is considered an asset.

 The NACLAA Level I program is comprised of five core courses (39 hours each) and 117 instructional hours of electives, for a total of 312 instructional hours.
 Designed for part-time study, it can generally be completed within two to three years.